ekdnam/vision/README.md

 # vision

  Some basic CV related tasks and notes for my personal use.
 Created while learning pytorch and following different tutorials on the internet.
-For the notes sections, go [here](notes)
+For the notes section, go [here](notes)

 ## Table of Contents